Easy to Difficult Bible Trivia Quiz

 There was much celebration, and people waved and laid down palm branches before him.

-Unknown to them, He was arriving as the ultimate sacrifice to God for all man's sins.
+Unknown to them, He was arriving as the ultimate sacrifice to God for all their sins.

 -